 - Change positions (i.e., sitting or lying to standing)?

 Does urine leakage affect your life?

 If you answered yes to any of these questions or if you think incontinence is preventing you from enjoying life, talk to your doctor.
 He can diagnose your type of incontinence and help you find the most effective treatment option.

 If you're experiencing symptoms of urinary incontinence in the Jacksonville area, contact the McIver Clinic today to schedule an appointment.
-Give our office a call at (904) 355-6583 or request an appointment through our secure online form.
+Our board-certified urologist are dedicated to providing comprehensive diagnosis and treatment for your male urinary incontinence symptoms.
+Give our urology clinic a call at (904) 355-6583 or request an appointment through our secure online form.